 - DAW of your choice (FL Studio in my case)

-- Voxengo Recorder (a simple VST plugin that eventually solved all my problems, also free)
+- Voxengo Recorder (a little VST plugin that solves everything, also free)

 Ready to start?
 OK!
 First, download OBS Studio and launch it.
 Now the fun part begins (and don't worry, if you read all the way to the bottom of those steps, there is also a visual walkthrough with screenshots).